Breadcrumbs

 2. The Vice-Chancellor delegates to budget holders financial authorities for single transactions to the limits set out in Appendix 1 of this policy.

-7. The Vice-Chancellor may review, from time to time, the limits set out in Appendix 1 of this policy; any changes to Appendix 1 approved by the Vice-Chancellor must be reported to the Capital and Finance Committee and Council.
+8. The Vice-Chancellor may review, from time to time, the limits set out in Appendix 1 and/or Appendix 3 of this policy; any changes to Appendix 1 and/or Appendix 3 approved by the Vice-Chancellor must be reported to the Capital and Finance Committee and Council.

-9. The Vice-Chancellor may at any time restrict or revoke the financial authority of any staff member or the application of the financial authorities set out in Appendix 1 and Appendix 2 of this policy with respect to any particular staff member, category of staff or transaction type.
+10. The Vice-Chancellor may at any time restrict or revoke the financial authority of any staff member or the application of the financial authorities set out in Appendix 1, Appendix 2 and/or Appendix 3 of this policy with respect to any particular staff member, category of staff or transaction type.

 Responsibilities of line managers